Jump to topic

 A baby’s first primary tooth erupts around 6 months of age.
 As they reach infancy (12 months old), the two bottom front teeth erupt.
 After all of the incisors erupt in the upper and lower jaws, a child’s “12-month” primary molars grow in.
 Then the canines erupt, along with the “24-month” molars.
 All baby teeth typically erupt by 3 years of age.

 All baby teeth are more susceptible to tooth decay (cavities) because the enamel is thinner.
-It is crucial to take extra care of baby teeth during the infancy years to prevent cavities and other oral health conditions.
+It is crucial to take extra care of baby teeth during the infancy years to prevent cavities and other dental health conditions.

 To reduce the chance of decay, oral care habits should begin as soon as a child is born, throughout infancy, and beyond.